ChauffeurPrive/stakhanov/.github/CONTRIBUTING.md

-In order to land, a Pull Request needs to be reviewed and [approved](#getting-approvals-for-your-pull-request) by at least one Chauffeur Privé Collaborator and pass a [CI (Continuous Integration) test run](#ci-testing).
+In order to land, a Pull Request needs to be reviewed and [approved](#getting-approvals-for-your-pull-request) by at least one Chauffeur Privé maintainer and pass a
+[CI (Continuous Integration) test run](#ci-testing).
-After that, as long as there are no objections from a Collaborator, the Pull Request can be merged.
+After that, as long as there are no objections from a maintainer, the Pull Request can be merged.

-When a collaborator lands your Pull Request, they will post a comment to the Pull Request page mentioning the commit(s) it landed as.
+When a maintainer lands your Pull Request, they will post a comment to the Pull Request page mentioning the commit(s) it landed as.
 GitHub often shows the Pull Request as `Closed` at this point, but don't worry.
 If you look at the branch you raised your